-His producing credits include films: Girls Life, Let's Make It, Alone, Circuit, No Such Thing, The Voyeur, Heavy Water, Deadbeat, No Soliciting, Margo and the Universe, and The Mother Load; Theatre: Glengarry Glen Ross, Girls Life, Gideon's Knot, The Aliens, Pizza Man, Water By The Spoonful, The Shape Of Things, Reasons To Be Pretty, Lobby Hero, Tape, Body Awareness, Bachelorette, Sex With the Censor, Beauty Runs on Light Feet, Baby Steps, Struggle Session, Some Girl(s), Assistance, Let's Make It, Wall Street Wedding, Scratching, and Speed the Plow.
+His producing credits include films: La Familia, Death Of The Deal, Girls Life, Let's Make It, Alone, Circuit, No Such Thing, The Voyeur, Heavy Water, Deadbeat, No Soliciting, Margo and the Universe, and The Mother Load; Theatre: Glengarry Glen Ross, Girls Life, Gideon's Knot, The Aliens, Pizza Man, Water By The Spoonful, The Shape Of Things, Reasons To Be Pretty, Lobby Hero, Tape, Body Awareness, Bachelorette, Sex With the Censor, Beauty Runs on Light Feet, Baby Steps, Struggle Session, Some Girl(s), Assistance, Let's Make It, Wall Street Wedding, Scratching, and Speed the Plow.

 Playwriting credits: Wall Street Wedding ("Best World Premiere of 2014" by Arts Atl), Let's Make It ("Best Productions of 2013" by Arts Atl), and Girls Life, PNO's highest grossing production.
 Screenwriting: Absent Minded, Let's Make It, Deadbeat, Margo and the Universe, and McCollum.
 Grant's plays challenge audiences with important contemporary issues such as social equity, equality, self-image, LGBT+, censorship and stigma.